 We would like to continue to expand this worthwhile program.
 To do this, we encourage the general public to support the Sponsor-a-Student Scholarship program and the OCS Fund.
 OURF is appreciative of the organizations that already support the OCS Fund.
 Donations in the USA are fully tax-deductible.

 The cost of administering one four-year scholarship is approximately US$1,500.
 That single scholarship enables a recipient to pay for school tuition over those years, and also covers the costs of their research and the final write-up.

 A special five-year scholarship may be available for veterinary students who need to participate in an additional year of internship to graduate as practicing veterinarians.
 The number of scholarships we can award is based on the level of funding we receive.

 Individuals and organizations who would like to donate to the Orangutan Caring Scholarship Fund to sponsor one or more scholarships can contact OURF at email@example.com or donate through the OURF website.

 To download a brochure about the Orangutan Caring Scholarship, select your language:

-If you're an Indonesian student in Sumatra and you'd like more information about applying for the OCS, contact OIC at firstname.lastname@example.org.
+If you're an Indonesian student in North Sumatra or Aceh and you'd like more information about applying for the OCS, contact OIC at firstname.lastname@example.org.